Introduction to Stan and simulation

 has been moved to the model block.
 This has two consequences.

-First, when the model sees our data, it’s going to try to find values of avg_birds_per_person which make those data probable – in other words, it is going to find the posterior distribution of possible values of the average.
+First, when the model sees our data, it looks for values of avg_birds_per_person that would make those data probable.
+In other words, it computes the posterior distribution of plausible values for the average.
 Together, the prior and the data constrain what those values can be.

 Parameter recovery